oracle/node-oracledb/doc/api.md

 See [Query Streaming](#streamingresults) for more information.

 The `toQueryStream()` method was added in node-oracledb 1.9.
-Support for Node.js version 8 Stream `destroy()` method was added in node-oracledb 2.1.
+Support for Node.js 8's Stream `destroy()` method was added in node-oracledb 2.1.

 ## <a name="sodacollectionclass"></a> 9.
 SodaCollection Class